Mississippi Water Quality at a Glance 2026

 Frequently Asked Questions

-MDEQ Database: Visit the Mississippi Department of Environmental Quality’s online system to access testing results and compliance information for your local water system
+MDEQ Database: The Mississippi Department of Environmental Quality’s online system holds testing results and compliance information for public water systems

 Why does Mississippi have such severe water infrastructure problems?

-Mississippi’s water infrastructure challenges stem from multiple interconnected factors:
+Mississippi’s water infrastructure challenges stem from multiple interconnected factors that have compounded over decades:

 Contaminants of Concern